A Comprehensive Guide to Securing Your Voice Agent

 Layer 1: Audio authentication Run every incoming audio stream through a deepfake detection model before processing.
 This catches voice clones, AI-generated speech, and manipulated audio.

-Implementation: Add a pre-processing step that calls a detection API (like Vocos) and gates downstream processing on the result.
+In practice, this means adding a pre-processing step that calls a detection API and gates downstream processing on the result.

 result = vocos.detect(audio_stream)